sitespeedio/onlinetest/README.md

 # Onlinetest - deploy your own version of sitespeed.io online.

+WOHO! version 2 with breaking changes coming the 11:th of January.
+The main branch will be hot until 2.0.0 is relased.

 Setup your own online version of sitespeed.io.
 You get:

 * **A server with GUI and API**: